 ‘Tiwi’ loosely translates as ‘one people’, and island culture is characterised by a shared belief in the need to keep Tiwi customs alive.

-The artworks in Being Tiwi highlight how contemporary ideas and visual forms connect to and express transformations in culture.
+The artworks in Being Tiwi highlighted how contemporary ideas and visual forms connected to and expressed transformations in culture.
 Tiwi motifs and designs (known as Jilamara) draw on a range of influences, the most important being the body painting which accompanies two significant Tiwi ceremonies: Kulama, which celebrates life, and Pukumani, a complex funereal ritual.

-Bridging the past and the present, Being Tiwi includes the first prints produced on the islands in 1969 along with work recently acquired for the MCA Collection and new work commissioned specifically for the exhibition.
-From the intricate to the gestural, and using yellow, red and white ochres sourced from the islands’ environs, these artworks highlight the distinctiveness of Tiwi iconography.
+Bridging the past and the present, Being Tiwi included the first prints produced on the islands in 1969 along with works acquired for the MCA Collection and works commissioned specifically for the exhibition.
+From the intricate to the gestural, and using yellow, red and white ochres sourced from the islands’ environs, these artworks highlighted the distinctiveness of Tiwi iconography.